Python-PyQt/PyQt6-Docs/descriptions/QtCore/QStandardPaths-StandardLocation-e.rst

 **Note:** On Android, reading/writing to  needs the READ_EXTERNAL_STORAGE/WRITE_EXTERNAL_STORAGE permission granted.

-**Note:** On iOS, if you do pass ``QStandardPaths::standardLocations(QStandardPaths::PicturesLocation).last()`` as argument to QFileDialog::setDirectory(), a native image picker dialog will be used for accessing the user's photo album.
+**Note:** On iOS, if you do pass ``QStandardPaths::standardLocations(QStandardPaths::PicturesLocation).last()`` as argument to :sip:ref:`~PyQt6.QtWidgets.QFileDialog.setDirectory`, a native image picker dialog will be used for accessing the user's photo album.
 The filename returned can be loaded using :sip:ref:`~PyQt6.QtCore.QFile` and related APIs.
 This feature was added in Qt 5.5.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QStandardPaths.writableLocation`, :sip:ref:`~PyQt6.QtCore.QStandardPaths.standardLocations`, :sip:ref:`~PyQt6.QtCore.QStandardPaths.displayName`, :sip:ref:`~PyQt6.QtCore.QStandardPaths.locate`, :sip:ref:`~PyQt6.QtCore.QStandardPaths.locateAll`.